 Gold Beach is a cool little beach town with a lot of nature-based activities just out your door at Rogue River Lodge – A Fine Gold Beach Hotel.
 The lodge is located 3.3 miles upriver/inland from Gold Beach and the beaches of the Pacific Ocean, which means the weather is generally warmer and you’re out of the occasional wind and fog you find right on the coast.

 Gold was discovered on the local beaches near the mouth of the Rogue River in 1853.
 Prospectors poured into the area by the hundreds and small settlements (first called Ellensburg, then Gold Beach), grew on both the north and south sides of the river where it meets the Pacific Ocean.
 Yes, there is still gold on the beach in Gold Beach!

-From the 1940’s to the mid-1980’s timber harvesting largely fueled the economy of Gold Beach.
+From the 1940s to the mid-1980’s timber harvesting largely fueled the economy of Gold Beach.
 There were many mills, both small and large with employed hundreds of people.
-More still worked in the forests or diving trucks.
+More still worked in the forests or driving trucks.